rkaunismaa/Llama-3-Playground/README.md

 17) pip install trl
 18) pip install flash-attn

+Whelp, rebooted, and ran 'pip install -qqq flash-attn' on the llama3 environment and now the notebook 'Fine_tune_Llama_3_with_ORPO.ipynb' is running!
+Nice! ...
+I really wanted to see if I could get this to run locally, and it does!
+Training puts a real load on the 4090!

+And 'Fine_tune_Llama_3_with_ORPO.ipynb' all runs!
+Great!
+(I aborted the upload of the model to HuggingFace cuz it would take forever!)

 ## Sunday, April 21, 2024

 Gonna pull down and play with ...